 Air Circuit Breaker

-You can employ an air circuit breaker in a situation where the voltage ratings are 15KV.
-An oil circuit can’t be used because it can catch fire in such a case.
+You can use an air circuit breaker when the voltage ratings are 15KV.
+You can’t use an oil circuit because it can catch fire in such a case.

 The available types include: